alexnathanson/BrightsignAPI/README.md

 * multiple zones for masking can be enable via the config file
 * presently the layered zone is a PNG image, but it could easily be changed to a video

+## Syncing media content to server directory
+* continuously checks server directory for changes
+  * server directory is /[deviceID]/media
+  * [deviceID] is automatically detected and does not need to be changed by the user
+* downloads new files
+* deletes old files

 ## HTML Control Interface
+html control interface on port 8000

 <p>
 The control interface uses a Node Express server (controlInterfaceExpress.js) to serve the files in the controlInterface directory
 </p>